phpcr/phpcr-api-tests/README.md

 You need to provide a couple of files in order to let the tests detect your
 implementation:

+* Add the api tests as submodule of your project, for example in a folder tests/api
+* Copy phpunit.dist.xml to the parent folder of where you added the submodule, rename it to phpunit.xml and adapt as necessary.
+* All <php /> vars beginning with "jcr." are copied to the configuration array that is passed to the functions `getJCRSession`, `getRepository` and `getFixtureLoader`.
     TODO: configuration should be handled by bootstrap and not by baseClass

-* Copy phpunit.xml.sample to phpunit.xml and adapt if necessary.
-All <php /> vars beginning with "jcr." are copied to the configuration array that is passed to the functions `getJCRSession`, `getRepository` and `getFixtureLoader`.
 * Write your own bootstrap file.
-Have a look at inc/bootstrap.php.sample.
-You have to implement the following methods:
+Have a look at bootstrap.dist.php You have to implement the following methods:
     ** getJCRSession()
     ** getRepository()
     ** getSimpleCredentials()
     ** getFixtureLoader()
+    TODO: make this a class and move logic for configuration into the bootstrap
 * Implement data for all the necessary fixtures.
 See the "fixtures/" folder for a JCR XML system view export of the fixture data.
 If your implementation can not import this format, you will need to convert them into a suitable format.